 What Is Endovenous Laser Ablation (EVLA)?

 Endovenous laser ablation (EVLA) is a minimally invasive laser treatment for varicose veins.
-It involves inserting a catheter into the vein.
-A laser located at the tip of the catheter works at a frequency ranging from 810 to 1470 (nm).
-The intense heat causes the blood in the vessel to clot, thereby sealing the vein and halting blood flow.
-The patient should not be able to feel this happening.
-Over time, the varicose vein fades, and blood reroutes through other healthy blood vessels.
+During the procedure, we make a tiny incision and feed a thin laser fibre into the vein.
+The laser located at the tip of the fibre works at a frequency ranging from 810 to 1470 (nm).
+The intense heat causes the blood in the vessel to clot, sealing the vein and stopping blood flow.
+As we use regional anaesthetic, you should not be able to feel this happening.
+Over time, the varicose vein fades, and your body will reroute blood flow through other healthy blood vessels.

-Over the past decade, this procedure, along with Radiofrequency ablation (RFA), has emerged as a gold standard treatment due to its high success rate, short recovery time, and minimal discomfort.
-We have found our patients get the best results when it is used in conjunction with sclerotherapy.
+Over the past decade, this procedure, along with Radiofrequency ablation (RFA), emerged as a gold standard treatment for feet and legs due to its high success rate, short recovery time, and minimal discomfort.
+We have found our patients get the best results when we combine it with sclerotherapy.

 What are the differences between EVLA and Radiofrequency Ablation?